Humanized/yii2-user/README.md

 > This extension is under heavy development and requires the use of Yii framework version 2.0.7
 > This version of the framework is currently in-active development

-> Use of this module should be considered highly unstable until further notice
+> This module should be considered highly unstable and it's use is discouraged until further notice (really)

 ## Features